sakarisson/sakarisson.com/src/_posts/react-testing-props.md

 As component testing has become more common and intuitive to React developers, it's become common practice in most teams to run unit tests against their React components using tools like [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

 It's a nice tool that allows you to easily instantiate React components and interact with them in a unit test environment.
-This is useful because it more closely simulates the user experience rather than just testing business logic functions and classes.
+This is useful because it more closely simulates the user experience rather than just testing business logic, functions and classes.

 One tiny nit I've been running into over the years is the issue of creating props.
-It's a tiny issue, but after a while it gets a bit annoying to have too copy-paste the same props over and over, especially if they are not really related to what I'm testing.
+It's a small issue, but after a while it does get a bit annoying to have to copy-paste the same props over and over, especially if they are not really related to what we are actually testing.

 As an example, let's consider the scenario where we are testing a `Button` component with the following props: